Anhui Province 安徽省

 Li Lingting 李灵婷, singer and dancer

 Pan Yuzhen 潘玉珍 is an embroiderer originally from Guizhou Province and currently based in Beijing.
 She began learning the embroidery traditions of her ethnic Miao community from her mother when she was seven years old.
 She has lived in Beijing since the 1970s, selling embroidery in Panjiayuan Market, the largest antique market in the city.
 In Miao communities, embroiderers record their history and culture in the embroidery on their clothing.
 It can take four to five years to make a fine handmade piece of embroidered clothing—from making the cloth, cultivating the silk worms, and dyeing the cloth and threads to the embroidery itself.
 She has participated in the Santa Fe Craft Market for eight years and has been featured in a book called An Shen Daji.
-At the Festival, she is joined by her daughter, Zhang Hongying 张红英.
+At the Festival, she was joined by her daughter, Zhang Hongying 张红英.

 A scholar from Kaili, Guizhou Province, Yang Wenbin 杨文斌 has been researching and promoting ethnic folk arts, including those of his own Miao community, since the 1960s.
 His field research has focused on clothing art and craft of ethnic minority groups in southwestern, central, and southern China.
 He also practices Miao traditional batik, botanic dyeing, and silver decoration.
 In the 1980s he helped to establish the Guizhou Qiandongnan Region Ethnic and Folk Craft Research Institute and served as its director.
 His current research focuses on the eco-social meaning and sustainability of botanic dyeing, and he authored the books Miao Traditional Batik and Guizhou Batik.